Teenage Monster: Cast

-Production and reception
+Production

 Jacques R. Marquette made the feature because his company needed a cheap film to run as a double bill with The Brain from Planet Arous (1957).
 Jacques Marquette also helped develop the film's plot and handled some of the cinematography.
 Jack Pierce handled the make-up effects.

+Release

 Teenage Monster was released by Marquette Productions Limited.
-The film's working title was Monster on the Hill, but it was theatrically released as Teenage Monster in an attempt to cash in on the success of horror films from other distributors that used the word "teenage" in their titles.
+The film's working title was Monster on the Hill.
 When the film was released to television, the title was changed to Meteor Monster.
 The film – as Teenage Monster – was refused a United Kingdom rating certificate in 1959.
 In 1995, the film was finally released in the UK fully uncut and with a PG certificate rating.

+Reception

+Variety wrote: "This is a silly nonsense, an unworthy companion to the film with which it is being packaged (The Brain From Planet Arous)."

 Writing in DVD Savant, film critic Glenn Erickson reported that the "film is so primitive that none of the ugly subtext seems to matter," that "Marquette's action direction is terrible," and that "[i]mpossible characters defeat the actors."